eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 }
 ```

-This adds an `Asset` to the `AssetIndex` and the relative `DataAddress` to the `DataAddressResolver` through the
+This adds an `Asset` to the `AssetIndex` and the relative `DataAddress` to the `DataAddressResolver`.
-`AssetLoader`.
 Or, in other words, your provider now "hosts" one file named `test-document.txt` located in the path
 configured by the setting `edc.samples.04.asset.path` on your development machine.
 It makes it available for transfer
 under its `id` `"test-document"`.
 While it makes sense to have some sort of similarity between file name and id, it
 is by no means mandatory.